michael-jones253/Cocoa-CouchDB-http-tool/README.md

 </code></pre>

 POST it off to a new design document URI (assuming we want to keep the original map query), or PUT it if we want to edit the original.

+Although the reduce function does not look at the keys, choosing city as the key allows us to feed in a query parameter to the map part of the operation.
+So to run the map-reduce query with a key parameter we do a GET on the following:

 <pre><code>
 http://127.0.0.1:5984/hello/_design/redwheels/_view/getwheels?key="Melbourne"